Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

-However, as an unaccelerated method, the BL method is inherently sub-optimal for smooth problems.
+However, as an unaccelerated method, the BL method is inherently suboptimal for smooth problems.
 It remains unclear whether its accelerated counterpart, the APL method \cite{lan2015bundle}, can effectively leverage PWS structures.
 Our preliminary empirical evidence, illustrated in Figure~\ref{fig:The-illustration-demonstrates-2}, suggests a negative answer: the theoretically slower BL method consistently outperforms both APL and its restarted variants on the $\texttt{MAXQUAD}$ problem, a prototypical example of PWS functions.
-This performance discrepancy highlights the need for a new algorithmic framework that bridges the gap between acceleration and structural exploitation. \textit{We aim to design an accelerated method that effectively utilizes unknown piecewise structures while achieving optimal convergence rates.}
+This performance discrepancy highlights the need for a new algorithmic framework that bridges the gap between acceleration and structural exploitation. \textit{We aim to design an accelerated method that effectively exploits unknown piecewise structures.}

-\paragraph{\underline{Sensitivity to unavailable problem-specific parameters.}} Efficient accelerated algorithms typically require knowledge of the QG modulus $\mu$ to achieve fast convergence.
+\paragraph{\uline{Sensitivity to unavailable problem-specific parameters.}} Efficient accelerated algorithms typically require knowledge of the QG modulus $\mu$ to achieve fast convergence.
 However, because the QG condition is defined globally, $\mu$ is often difficult to estimate in practice~\cite{lan2023optimal}.
 Although Lan et al. recently proposed parameter-free methods for smooth optimization that operate without knowing $\mu$~\cite{lan2023optimal}, it remains an open question whether similar guarantees can be achieved in the more challenging PWS setting.

 Beyond the QG modulus, the convergence of first-order methods is also governed by the empirical Lipschitz smoothness constant, defined at iteration $k$ as: